Direct Measurement of the Singlet Lifetime and Photoexcitation Behavior of the Boron Vacancy Center in Hexagonal Boron Nitride: Abstract

 \section{Abstract}

-Optically active electronic spin defects in van der Waals (vdW) materials provide a promising platform for quantum sensing, as they can enable shorter standoff distances compared to defects in diamond, leading to sensitivity advantages.
-Perhaps the most studied defect in a vdW material is the negatively charged boron vacancy center ($V^{-}_{B}$) in hexagonal boron nitride (hBN).
-However, many of the $V^{-}_{B}$ electronic and spin transition rates and branching ratios are not fully known.
-Here, we use time-resolved photoluminescence (PL) measurements with a nanosecond rise-time 515 nm laser to determine directly the singlet state lifetime of a $V^{-}_{B}$ ensemble in neutron-irradiated, sub-micron-size flakes of hBN.
-We perform this measurement on 16 different hBN flakes at room temperature and obtain an average lifetime of 15(3) ns.
-Additionally, we probe the PL dynamics of thermal and optically polarized electronic spin distributions of the $V^{-}_{B}$ ensemble in a single sub-micron hBN flake, and fit our results to a 9-level model to extract the electronic transition rates.
-Lastly, we present PL measurements that potentially indicate optically-induced conversion of $V^{-}_{B}$ to another electronic state, or possibly the neutral charge state (V$^{0}_{B}$), in neutron-irradiated hBN flakes of size $>$ 1 $\mu$m.
+Optically active spin defects in van der Waals (vdW) materials are a promising platform for quantum sensing, potentially enabling shorter standoff distances than defects in diamond and thus improved measurement signal-to-noise ratio (SNR) and spatial resolution.
+The most studied such defect is the negatively charged boron vacancy center ($V^{-}_{B}$) in hexagonal boron nitride (hBN), yet many of its electronic and spin transition rates and branching ratios remain unknown.
+Here, we use time-resolved photoluminescence (PL) measurements with a nanosecond rise-time 515 nm laser to directly measure the singlet state lifetime of a $V^{-}_{B}$ ensemble in neutron-irradiated, sub-micron flakes of hBN.
+We perform this measurement on 16 flakes at room temperature and obtain an average lifetime of 15(3) ns.
+Additionally, we probe the PL dynamics of thermal and optically polarized electronic spin distributions of the $V^{-}_{B}$ ensemble in a sub-micron hBN flake, and fit our results to a 9-level model to extract electronic transition rates.
+Lastly, we present PL measurements that potentially indicate optically-induced conversion of $V^{-}_{B}$ to another electronic state, or possibly the neutral charge state ($V^{0}_{B}$), in neutron-irradiated hBN flakes of size $>$ 1 $\mu$m.